jacques-navarro/git-commands/README.md

 `git branch <branch name>` - creates a new branch
 `-d <branch name>` - delete branch
+`-v` display last commit on each branch
+`--merged` display only branches which have been merged into current branch
+`--no-merged` display only branches which have not been merged into the current branch
+`--move <old branch name> <new branch name>` rename branch (must use `git push --set-upstream origin <new branch name>` to set up branch on remote and `git push origin --delete <old branch name>` to delete old branch on remote)

 `git checkout <branch name>` - switch to an existing branch
 `-b <branch name>` - create a new branch and switch to it automatically